Contents

 “If your community is growing, your permitting software has to grow with you.”

-In this article, GovBuilt Director of Development Matt Kenney shares the six signs that indicate your permitting software is at the end of its lifecycle.
+In this article, MCCi Community Development’s Matt Kenney shares the six signs that indicate your permitting software is at the end of its lifecycle.

 1. You’re Not Getting the Vendor Support You Need

-One of the most telling signs that you’re outgrowing your legacy system is the lack of vendor support needed to keep up with your expansion.
+One of the most telling signs that you’re outgrowing your legacy system is the lack of vendor support.

-Regular updates and enhancements ensure the software can scale with your needs.
-Unfortunately, vendors may stop providing regular updates for their older software.
-Your software may struggle with new security protocols or technological advancements.
+Regular updates keep software secure.
+Unfortunately, vendors may stop providing those updates for their older programs.
+Your system may struggle with new security protocols or technological advancements.
 This leaves your organization vulnerable to cyberattacks—and the larger your community grows, the greater a target it will become to bad actors.

 Poor customer service is also a concern with legacy software.
-The vendor’s tech support personnel might be less knowledgeable about your particular system.
-And that’s assuming you can get ahold of them at all!
+The vendor’s technical support personnel may be less knowledgeable about your specific system.
+And that’s assuming you can get hold of them at all!

-As you’re processing more applications than ever, you’re likely to need support more often, not less—so this lack of support just isn’t going to work well for your growing community.
+You’re processing more applications than ever.
+That means you’re likely to need support more often, not less— so this lack of support just isn’t going to work well for your growing community.

 2. You Experience Performance Issues with Increased Volume